dsillman2000/dsillman2000.github.io/docs/_posts/2025-03-09-gcpstaticsite.md

 gcloud config set project davids-static-site
 ```

 The last step in ensuring our account and project are properly set up is to enable billing for the project.
 This is required to provision any resources in GCP.
+If you don't currently have a billing account associated with your Google Cloud account, it's easiest to do that from the Google Cloud console web interface.

+> You didn't think you were actually going to do anything in the Cloud without paying for it, did you?

+\\
-You can enable billing for the project by running the following command:
+After you have a billing account and confirmed a form of payment, you can enable billing for the project by running the following command:

 ```bash
 # Check your available billing account IDs